 Reporting adverse events is important.
 It allows continuous safety monitoring of a product.
 If you notice any side effects, even those not already listed in this package leaflet, or you think that the medicine has not worked, please contact, in the first instance, your veterinarian.
-You can also report any adverse events to the marketing authorisation holder or the local representative of the marketing authorisation holder or via your national reporting system: {national system details}
+You can also report any adverse events to the marketing authorisation holder or the local representative of the marketing authorisation holder using the contact details at the end of this leaflet, or via your national reporting system: {national system details}